Commonwealth Shared Scholarship

 Intended beneficiaries: High-quality postgraduate students who have not studied extensively overseas before, who would not otherwise have the opportunity to study in the UK, and who have the potential to enhance the development of their home countries with the knowledge and leadership skills they acquire.

 Commonwealth Shared Scholarships are offered for selected taught full-time master's courses.
-Please see the 'applicable course' section for the courses eligible at UWE Bristol in 2022/23.
+Please see the 'applicable course' section for the courses eligible at UWE Bristol.

 These scholarships do not cover PhD study, or any pre-sessional English language teaching.